BlueBrain/bsp-usecase-wizard/README.md

 This wizard will be embeded into https://github.com/antonelepfl/ebrains-sim-cl-dev And then when we are fine with the changes, we should PR to https://github.com/lbologna/ebrains-sim-cl-dev

+## Funding & Acknowledgment
+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.

+Copyright (c) 2021 Blue Brain Project/EPFL